All Episodes

 I'll get to the story here in due course as the program unfolds before your very eyes.

-It doesn't seem to be redounding to the presence of approval numbers.
+It doesn't seem to be redounding to the president's approval numbers.

-I forgot I meant to have you turn on the ditto cam from the uh top of the program.
+I meant to have you turn on the ditto cam from the top of the program.

 I'm sorry, folks.

-The uh generally when you've got a great economy that trumps everything as far as presidential approval numbers are concerned.
+Generally, when you've got a great economy, that trumps everything as far as presidential approval numbers are concerned.

-But I have to tell you something, as much as the media has been hammering this president, hammering the war, promoting Democrat causes and liberal causes, uh it's it's not surprising to me that uh the presence approval numbers are what they are.
+But I have to tell you something, as much as the media has been hammering this president, hammering the war, promoting Democrat causes and liberal causes, it's not surprising to me that the president's approval numbers are what they are.

 But do you know this?

-If you if you look at polling data, you will find this.
+If you look at polling data, you will find this.

-And I don't have a numbers right in front of me, but if you look at the polling numbers, you will find that Bush's approval numbers are low.
+And I don't have the numbers right in front of me, but if you look at the polling numbers, you will find that Bush's approval numbers are low.

 Now, what do you make of that?